karndeep20047-design/EDWS-GProject/database/readme.md

-This folder contains the sql db that was used for the project system.
+This folder contains the SQL database used for the system.

+To set it up:

+Open phpMyAdmin from localhost.
+Create a database named uniscope_magazine.
+Import the SQL file from this folder into the database.
+Ensure the project files are already extracted into the htdocs folder.